It’s easy for companies to become all about the sale, but they often forget that what happens after the sale is just as important.

 What Is Account Management?

-The initial goal of any business is to have a lead go through the sales pipeline and purchase a product or service.
-But closing the sale doesn’t mean the customer’s journey is over.
+While the initial goal of any business is to have a lead go through the sales pipeline and purchase a product or service, closing the sale doesn’t mean the customer’s journey is over.

 So, what does that look like in practice?
 Account management generally involves the following:

-- Providing VIP service and support to high-value customers.
+- Providing VIP service and support to customers, sometimes focusing on high-value customers.

 - Build strong, long-lasting relationships with all customers founded on trust, respect, and delivering value.